mccartney/sumologic-k8s-api/README.md

 ### Run As CronJob

 An example cronjob file has been provided.
-This deployment runs a sidecar container that starts `kubectl proxy` with the default port of 8001.
+This cronjob runs a sidecar container that starts `kubectl proxy` with the default port of 8001.
 The cronjob has a default schedule of running every 5 minutes, you can tune as needed.
 The `K8S_API_URL` variable has been set based on the `kubectl` sidecar container.

 ## License
 Released under Apache 2.0 License.